How to Get an Alexa Rank for Your WordPress Site

 What Is Alexa Rank?

 Just to be clear, the Alexa Rank actually has no connection to the Amazon Echo.
-With this taken care of, let’s take a look at what the ranking is.
-In a nutshell, it’s a system that compiles global internet data and determines what websites gets the most traffic.
+With this taken care of, let’s take a look at what the traffic ranking is.
+In a nutshell, it’s a system that compiles global internet data and determines what websites gets the most website traffic.

-As in golf, the lower your Alexa ranking, the better.
+As in golf, the lower your Alexa website ranking, the better.
 The website ranked number one by Alexa is identified as the most popular on a rolling basis.
 You can test out some of the Alexa metrics by pasting a URL into the site’s online site information tool.
 In order to get a better understanding of these numbers let’s take a closer look at how the rank is determined and what it means for your WordPress website.

 How Is Your Alexa Rank Determined?

 The data is collected from internet users through various browser extensions, so the ranking is representative of a sample of all internet users.
-However, it’s important to note how page views are counted.
+However, it’s important to note how page view numbers are counted.
 Alexa counts views on domains only.
 This means if someone views a subpage of your domain, it’s not counted.

 Improving Your WordPress Site’s Alexa Rank (5 Key Tips)